DannyAziz/Magic-Elephant/README.md

-# SQLMagik
+# Magic Elephant

-SQLMagik is a Postgres client app with LLM magic to help craft your SQL queries.
+Magic Elepha is a Postgres client app with LLM magic to help craft your SQL queries.